wingroy001/Sim/README.md

 # Sim
-Link prediction algorithm for PPI networks
+Link prediction algorithm for PPI networks.

-Modify and replace the network name in the code to get the new network algorithm
+Modify and replace the network name in the code to get the new network algorithm.